PhyDetEx: Detecting and Explaining the Physical Plausibility of T2V Models: Methodology

 This construction pipeline offers two major advantages.
 First, by generating physically implausible videos from the real-world ones, the PID training split closely mirrors the true distribution of physical content and avoids biases introduced by hand-defined ``implausibility classes''.
 Second, as illustrated in Fig.~\ref{fig:pid_and_training}(a), during caption rewriting, we modify only the physical aspect of the scene while keeping all other elements unchanged.
 Consequently, each video pair differs only in physical plausibility, forming a contrastive structure that isolates the target concept.
 This ensures that the generated videos remain semantically similar to their real counterparts, reducing the domain gap from the VLMs' training data and eliminating the shortcut of detecting the physical implausibility.
-The advantages of such a design are further analysed in \textbf{Supplemental Material ~\ref{sub:detials_of_training_phydetex}}.
+The advantages of such a design are further analysed in \textbf{Supplemental Material B}.

 \textbf{Test Split}.
-To verify whether the model truly acquires the ability to detect physically implausible content, we then introduce the test split of our PID.
-While the Impossible Videos~\cite{bai2025impossible} offers an initial benchmark for evaluating the physical implausibility detecting ability of VLMs, it suffers from two key limitations.
-First, most of its physically implausible videos are derived from explicitly physically implausible prompts, which diverge from realistic scenarios, where users typically input plausible prompts, but T2V models still produce physically implausible videos.
+To verify whether the model truly acquires the ability to detect physical implausiblity, we introduce the test split of our PID.
+While Impossible Videos~\cite{bai2025impossible} offers an initial benchmark to evaluate the physical implausibility detectiion ability of VLMs, it suffers from two key limitations.
+First, most of its videos are derived from explicitly physically implausible prompts, which diverge from realistic scenarios, where users typically input plausible prompts, but T2V models still produce physically implausible videos.
 Second, the physically plausible videos of Impossible Videos consist entirely of real-world videos, creating a shortcut: VLMs may simply distinguish between generated and real videos instead of genuinely reasoning about physical plausibility.